The Carnivore Diet: Benefits, Risks & How to Follow

 What is the difference between a carnivore diet and a keto diet?
 The difference between a carnivore and a keto diet is the carb allowance.
 The carnivore diet is zero carbs, whereas the ketogenic diet is primarily a low-carbohydrate diet that causes your body to enter the metabolic state of ketosis.
 In this state, the body fat burns more quickly because you have essentially run out of your primary energy source, glucose.

 Keto and carnivore diets (even the Paleo diet) share several similarities.
-Both emphasize protein intake and fat intake while drastically cutting carbohydrates.
+Both emphasize protein intake and saturated fat intake while drastically cutting carbohydrates.
 Both result in relatively quick weight loss for the majority of people.
 You might say the carnivore diet stems from the keto diet as it appears to be a natural next step to completely cutting carbs.

 There are a couple of significant differences between these diets.